chaseruskin/legoHDL/README.md

 ```

 </br>

+## __Disclaimer__
-Inspired by the modular and fun building approach of LEGO® bricks, legoHDL brings modularity and management to the HDL world by enabling designs to be built as if they are LEGO® bricks.
-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site or this project.
+Inspired by the modular building approach of LEGO® bricks, legoHDL brings modularity and management to hardware description languages by enabling designs to be built like LEGO® bricks.
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.